Speedy1991/kostal-pv/README.md

-# ksem
+# What is this
-Reading multiple registers from KSEM
+- Reading multiple registers from KSEM
+- Reading multiple dxindexes from Inverters (tested with Piko15)

+# Goals
+This repo is _WORK IN PROGRESS_ and will serve as a datascrapper for an influx db.
+Everything will be containerized and run with docker

 # Docs